 Fit & Sizing

 There are two features that clearly jump out of the Nike Air Presto through its various iterations over the years.
 One very apparent element of this shoe is the molded midfoot cage.
-Originally, this aspect of the Air Presto was created to deliver exceptional midfoot hold for those who love to run.
-Although this feature continues to provide the same kind of performance, it given this very popular shoe a very distinctive silhouette.
+Initially, this aspect of the Air Presto was created to deliver exceptional midfoot hold for those who love to run.
+Although this caging system continues to provide the same kind of performance, such feature also gives this trendy shoe a very distinctive style.

 After nearly two decades since its introduction, this midfoot cage has been at the forefront in the shoe’s history.
 It remains, to this day, a key asset that diehard fans of this shoe have come to love.

-Nike’s tactic of delivering superior comfort from a shoe that allows the foot to move freely starts with flexible and ultra comfortable mesh upper.
-Again, this is a technology that continues to be a main selling point of the Nike Presto after so many years.
+The second noticeable asset of this shoe is the mesh upper.
+Nike’s tactic in delivering superior comfort from a shoe that allows the foot to move freely starts with a flexible and ultra-comfortable mesh upper.
+Again, this is a technology that continues to be the main selling point of the Nike Presto after so many years.
 Although Nike now offers the shoe in usual sizes, instead of the S, M, L, and XL of the original, the upper still provokes as a “T-Shirt for the feet” experience.

-- Some of the famous celebrities seen sporting these kicks are: AJ Green, Spike Lee, Drake, and Chainz.
+- Some of the celebrities seen sporting these kicks are AJ Green, Spike Lee, Drake, and Chainz.

-- The stretch mesh of the upper envelopes the foot very well in outstanding comfort.
+- The stretch mesh on the upper envelopes the foot very well in outstanding comfort.